 Davenport pretreats roads ahead of snowfall

 As Sunday's snowstorm made its way towards the Quad Cities, the Davenport Public Works Department was ahead of schedule.
-"Basically what the pretreating does is it buys us a little extra time," explains Davenport Public Works Director Nicole Gleason.
+As Sunday's snowstorm made its way towards the Quad Cities, the Davenport Public Works Department was ahead of schedule.

 Start the conversation, or Read more at KWQC-TV Davenport.